 Bullies can be found everywhere and anywhere you go.
 Bullies are in the workplace, neighborhoods, and schools.
 They can even be found in homes and churches.
 Some bullies disguise themselves as nice people, hoping to be seen as moral, upstanding members of society.
 Many bullies are also narcissists.
-“These people are hypocrites and liars, and … Continue reading Freedom from Bullies for the New Year and Beyond
+“These people are hypocrites and liars, and … Continue reading 6 Godly Truths to Help Gain Freedom from Bullies

 It was late.
 It had been a long day of Christmas errands, wrapping, and preparing for my daughter's Christmas party the next day.
 We were ready for hosting her closest homeschool friends.
 The house was even... clean.
 My daughter and I were cuddling in one of our new chairs, in front of the fireplace.
 I … Continue reading Joy is EATING a Broken Gingerbread House!